-Year Description Explanation 2019/20 Compactor and hopper at Compactor and its bins are necessary to the transfer station. reduce waste transportation cost.
-2021/22 New weighbridge at transfer Weighbridge is needed for better station. recording of all waste data and for equitable charges i.e pay by weight.
+Year Description Explanation 2019/20 Compactor and hopper at the transfer station.
+Compactor and its bins are necessary to reduce waste transportation cost.
+2021/22 New weighbridge at transfer station.
+Weighbridge is needed for better recording of all waste data and for equitable charges i.e pay by weight.